-Part-time employees
+Part-time employees:

-Part-time employees may voluntarily join the Pension Plan if:
+You may voluntarily join the Pension Plan if:

-- they complete twenty-four (24) months of continuous employment; and - their earnings exceed 35% of the Canada/Quebec Pension Plan Yearly Maximum Pensionable Earnings (YMPE) in two (2) consecutive calendar years; or - they accept an offer of temporary full-time employment (including secondments or acting assignments/appointments) that results in them meeting pension eligibility as a temporary full-time employee (see eligibility for temporary employees).
+- You complete twenty-four (24) months of continuous employment; and - Your earnings exceed 35% of the Canada/Quebec Pension Plan Yearly Maximum Pensionable Earnings (YMPE) in two (2) consecutive calendar years; or - You accept an offer of temporary full-time employment (including secondments or acting assignments/ appointments) that results in you meeting pension eligibility as a temporary full-time employee (see eligibility for temporary employees).

-Once an Employee makes the decision to join the Pension Plan, that decision is irreversible.
+Once you make the decision to join the Pension Plan, that decision is irreversible.